Blog>Trade>Benefits>Brief guide to insurance for window cleaning businesses

 Save money on your window cleaner insurance with Checkatrade

 So, you should now have a much better idea of what sort of window cleaner insurance you’ll need.
-And if you sign up with Checkatrade we can help you save money in this area with our partners.
+And if you sign up with Checkatrade we can help you save money in this area thanks to our partners.

 Checkatrade members get instant access to a variety of savings and benefits, including up to 20% off public liability insurance (PLI).
 Log in to our Member's Area to claim our latest offers!